Are you unhappy with your looks? Do you think that your nose is too flat?

-Once again, self-esteem and physical appearance issues are a common theme in teenage patients.
+Once again, physical appearance issues are a common theme in teenage patients.
 They may be affected by comments of fellow peers or they are just eager to follow the latest cosmetic trends.

 Some teens may not be happy with the size of their breasts, some of them might want a sharper nose or hollow cheekbones – teenagers just want to look better and that’s understandable.